Jumpscale/ays_automatic_cockpit_based_testing/cockpit_testing/Framework/Driver/README.md

   * {random_x} :  Driver will generate a random string and save its value to be set for other {random_x} in the blueprint.
   * {config_parameter} : Driver will replace it with the value of this parameter in the config file.
   * # 'QA SERVICE' (THE TEMPLATE SHOULD HAS THIS LINE) : This line should be set before the testing service consuming line.

+# Add Blueprint templates and services to the repo:
+  The driver is looking for the blueprint templates in the /<repo_name>/tests/bp_test_templates directory.